 mkws

-Customization is done by editing the template (*.upp*
+Customization is done by editing the template (*.upp*)

-project, the ones you create yourself
+files in your mkws project, the ones you create yourself

-directory, the themes files in
+in the . directory, the themes files in

-and the main generating script in ./bin/mkws
+and the main generating script in ./bin/mkws.
+You can also

-install additional utilities in the ./bin
+install additional utilities in the ./bin directory to

 enable new functionality.